tkaden4/aleph-old/README.md

 # Aleph #

-Aleph is a high level programming language intended for use in systems and embedded development.
+Aleph is a high level programming language intended for use in systems development.
 It features static typing, generics, first class functions, and an ANSI C99 output.
 It emphasizes ease of use, C compatibility, and efficiency.

-## Features ##
-- First-Class Functions
-- Pattern Matching
-- ANSI C99 Output

 ## Examples ##